FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 }
 ```

-We’re using [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API "Jump to Mozilla Docs") to handle AJAX requests.
-This is supported only by newer browsers, so it wouldn’t be a good choice for a production app, but it simpler and easier read than ```XMLHttpRequest```.
+We're using [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API "Jump to Mozilla Docs") to handle AJAX requests.
+This is supported only by newer browsers, so it wouldn't be a good choice for a production app, but it simpler and easier read than ```XMLHttpRequest```.
 (The rest of example template app uses XMLHttpRequest which is a solid choice, but pretty low-level and verbose.)

-React is a view library, it doesn’t provide any AJAX or networking support.
-It doesn’t have any opinions about how to handle this either, leaving developers free to choose.
-If you don’t want to use XMLHttpRequest you many want a library to help with this.
+React is a view library, it doesn't provide any AJAX or networking support.
+It doesn't have any opinions about how to handle this either, leaving developers free to choose.
+If you don't want to use XMLHttpRequest you many want a library to help with this.
 One popular option is good old [jQuery.ajax](https://api.jquery.com/jQuery.ajax/ "Jump to jQuery site").
 It gets used a lot because people are familiar with it.
 There is a [polyfill for fetch](https://github.com/github/fetch "Jump to GitHub"), providing support for older browsers.
 There is [Superagent](https://visionmedia.github.io/superagent/ "Jump to GitHub"), a callback-based library with a concise syntax.
 [Axios](https://github.com/mzabriskie/axios "Jump to GitHub") is a popular library, that uses promises instead of callbacks.
 For this demo, we are just going to use ```window.fetch```, so if you are coding along, keep in made that this will only work in newer browsers, unless you use the polyfill.

 Back to the code, the call we are making is: